kalimahapps/eslint-plugin-tailwind/readme.md

 <br>

 ## ✨ Rules
-- `@kalimahapps/tailwind/tailwind-sort`: Sort tailwind classes in alphabetical order in groups
+- `tailwind-sort`: Sort tailwind classes in alphabetical order in groups
-- `@kalimahapps/tailwind/tailwind-multiline`: Break tailwind classes into multiple lines if they exceed the max line length (default: 80)
+- `tailwind-multiline`: Break tailwind classes into multiple lines if they exceed the max line length (default: 80)

 <br>
 <br>